drhelius/Gearboy/README.md

 ----------

-Gearboy is a Nintendo Game Boy / Game Boy Color emulator written in C++.
+Gearboy is a Nintendo Game Boy / GameBoy Color emulator written in C++.

 The main focus of this emulator is readability of source code.
 Nevertheless, it has a high compatibility ratio.